The GTM Metrics Framework: What to Measure at Every Funnel Stage

 Key metrics:

-- Sales Accepted Leads (SALs) — MQLs that sales agrees are worth pursuing.
+- Sales Accepted Leads (SALs).
+MQLs that sales agrees are worth pursuing.
 The MQL-to-SAL acceptance rate is one of the most important alignment metrics between marketing and sales.
+In our survey, 38% of respondents identified alignment as a top challenge.
+This metric is where that alignment either works or breaks.

-- Content consumption during evaluation — Which case studies, comparison pages, and technical docs are prospects viewing?
-This tells you what objections they are trying to resolve.
+- Content consumption during evaluation.
+Which case studies, comparison pages, and technical docs are prospects viewing?
+This tells you what objections they’re trying to resolve.

 Target-setting guidance: SAL-to-opportunity conversion between 40-60% indicates healthy qualification.
 Below 40% means marketing is sending unqualified leads.
-Above 70% might mean your criteria are too strict and you are leaving pipeline on the table.
+Above 70% might mean your criteria are too strict and you’re leaving pipeline on the table.

 Stage 4: Decision